top of page

 A Father-Daughter Cinematic Endeavor

 awards on the film festival circuit.
-In June of 2017, Sarah launched the eight-part series about women in film,
+In June of 2017, Sarah launched the eight-part series about women in film, OR DIE TRYING, which she executive-produced and stars in, and teamed up with other film production companies on several projects outside of Dadley Productions as a producer.

-OR DIE TRYING, which she executive produced and stars in, and has teamed up with other film production companies on several projects outside of Dadley Productions as a producer.
-The dynamic duo then teamed up again as director & producer in 2019 on the production of the coming-of-age family drama, CALF ROPE which was released in May of 2020 and has currently won over 150 film awards from around the world.
-Calf Rope is now streaming throughout the country on Pure Flix, and across the seas on New Faith Network, and HolyFlix.
+The dynamic duo then teamed up again as director & producer in 2019 on the production of the coming-of-age family drama, CALF ROPE, which was released in May of 2020 and has won over 150 film awards from around the world.
+Hawkins and award-winning screenwriter

 bottom of page